 - Work within legislative and organisational guidelines, policies and procedures.

-- Continually assess and promote own safe working conditions.
+- Continually assess and promote safe working conditions for all employees.

-- Ensure any accidents, incidents and hazards are reported accurately and in a timely manner.
+- Ensure all accidents, incidents and hazards are reported accurately and in a timely manner.

 - Actively promote and support the health & safety policy and procedures.

 - Fulfil other duties as required by management and other department personnel as requested/required.